Academany/FabAcademy-Assessment/commercial_board_policy.md

 ### Commercial Board Exemption Process

 If you think you have a special case where there should be raised an exemption please talk to your local or remote guru.
-The case will be addressed to the Global Evaluation Team for analysis.
+The case will be addressed to the Global Evaluation Team for analysis - please see the above graphic showing the process.

 In any case remember that Commercial Boards are not evaluated.
 They are not considered as your own work, but a necessary item for your work.